1954 Bjørnøya Consolidated PBY Catalina crash: Rescue and investigation

 The distress call was received by the crew at Bjørnøya Radio and they decided to send two men, Einar Strand and Alv Alvær, to look for the aircraft on the island.
 After an hour of searching in one meter (3 ft) deep snow, the two spotted the aircraft, which they quickly identified as they saw flames.
 They arrived three hours after the accident and found Olsen.
 Strand and Alvær attempted to drag the survivor with them, but this proved too strenuous.
 Instead Alvær went back to the station and Strand stayed with Olsen.
 On the return trip Alvær got lost at one time, but finally managed to reach the station.
 Bjørnøya Radio contacted Skattøra at 21:45 reporting that the wreck had been found.

 Strand built an ad hoc sled out of his skis and attempted to drag Olsen on it.
 It was difficult as Strand was forced to put down his backpack, drag the sled a distance and then return to walk back to bring forth the backpack.
 As he could not wear his skis, it was a strenuous exercise.
 The hauling proved futile, and instead Strand decided to return to the station for help.
 He left his flashlight with Olsen so that he could find him again, although even with this aid relocating the stranded survivor proved difficult, as this part of Bjørnøya is flat and there were no visual references to help orient the searchers.
 Strand did not return until morning, and Olsen was getting wetter and colder as he waited for help.
 In the end Olsen decided that further help would not come in time and started following Strand's footsteps, but he soon had to give up, having traversed about 200 m.
 Three of the four crew at the station returned and transported Olsen to safety.
 (As the station needed to remain staffed at all times, one of the crew was forced to stay behind.)
 Olsen reached the station at 13:00 on 29 March.

-Andøya and Sørøy were recalled back to Tromsø.
+Andøya and Sørøy were recalled to Tromsø.
 There they were attached to the investigation commission, led by Major Anonsen.
 He was assisted by two pilots, a technical officer, a medical doctor and a police officer.
 Most of the commission was transported by Sørøy, while further supplies and eight coffins were sent by Andenes.
 Sørøy arrived at Bjørnøya at 23:00 on 29 March, while Andenes arrived on 30 March.

 Also aboard was a contingent of fifty conscripts who stayed in Bjørnøya for five days.
 The commission started its work by investigating the wreck and removing the bodies.
 The deceased were transported to Tromsø, arriving at 13:30 on 1 April.
 There was a common memorial service at Tromsø before the deceased were transported to their respective hometowns for burial.